 5. Create Multiple Streams of Hygiene Income

-- Temping / Relief Work: Can command higher hourly rates ($60-$75+/hour in high-demand cities) to fill last-minute openings.
+- Temping / Relief Work: may offer higher hourly rates ($60-$75+/hour in high-demand cities) to fill last-minute openings.

 - Corporate or Sales Roles: Use your clinical expertise as a representative for dental product companies (e.g., toothpaste, scaler, or software companies).
 These roles often come with salaries, bonuses, and benefits.